 There are a few methods for sprouting at home that are quite easy to do.

 - Sieve method: Soak the seeds overnight in a bowl of room-temperature water, then rinse well in a mesh sieve, which will then sit over the empty bowl for the next couple of days until the seeds sprout.
 Make sure to rinse them twice a day.
 This method works best for legumes and grains like chickpeas, lentils, mung beans, buckwheat, and quinoa.

 - Jar method: This technique will work well with just about any seed.
-To get started, rinse seeds well and place them in a wide-mouth jar, cover them with water, cover the jar with cheesecloth, and secure with a rubber band.
+To get started, rinse seeds well and place them in a wide-mouth jar (these ones work well).
+Cover the seeds with water, cover the jar with cheesecloth, and secure with a rubber band.
 Soak overnight, then drain and rinse.
 Keep jar upside down, at an angle to allow for air circulation, in a bowl in a dark, dry place like a cabinet and let sit until seeds begin to sprout, about two days.
 Make sure to rinse the seeds twice a day in this method as well.

 - Tray method: Although plastic trays are often used in this method, it’s definitely not necessary as you can also sprout from glass and ceramic dishes (like a casserole dish, for instance).
 This is the most involved system because you’ll need to get some soil to put at the bottom of the dish, but it’s still quite easy, and works well with pea and sunflower sprouts, as well as wheatgrass (things that need room to grow upward).
 Lay down one layer of soil, sprinkle on the seeds, add another layer of soil, and give it a little water (a spray bottle will give you more control) every day for about five days.
 This method is best for when you to continue the growing process into leafy sprouts, rather than simple just-sprouted grains and seeds.